Katraj to Sinhagad (K2S) Night Trek For 16 KM Negotiating A Series of About 15-16 Hills.

 But, I was astonished to see hundreds of trekkers of different age groups and fitness levels.
-Yes, it was totally worth it but to really enjoy this trek, one must be physically fit and mentally ready to endure this much distance.
+Yes, it was worth it but to enjoy this trek, one must be physically fit and mentally ready to endure this much distance.
 And I was pretty much fit during my trek time.

 My Katraj to Sinhagad Trek Journey

 With torches on or using moonlight, I started this new venture with my group.
 Our energy levels were at its peak, excited to brave those lofty hills.
-But the first hill being the highest and the trickiest one drained a lot of energy.
+But the first hill is the highest and the trickiest one drained a lot of energy.
 Also, it needed to be done super cautiously.
 Descend was almost 70-80 degrees; almost like a straight descend.

 With people flocking in, it was getting difficult to cross a few patches as the paths were a bit narrow and risky.
 The same continued with the second hill as well.

 Now, after accomplishing the first two challenging ones, we rested a bit.
-The next 2-3 hills were quite easy and we kept on going, munching some dry fruits, chit-chatting and taking sips of water in between to keep ourselves hydrated.
+The next 2-3 hills were quite easy and we kept on going, munching some dry fruits, chit-chatting, and taking sips of water in between to keep ourselves hydrated.

 After a few easier ones, tricky, steep trail hills came again, descending became quite difficult due to a large number of trekking groups, slippery dried mud, sand, and tiny stones.
 Also, I saw some people slipping down which scared me a bit.
 Luckily, I made it without falling or hurting myself while descending some risky paths.